 4) Formulate your goals

 Having goals in place gives you a sense of direction with your research and strategy.
-There have been many times when keyword research shows terms that a company could rank.
-But they may not attract as many visitors as expected.
+There have been many times when keyword research shows terms that a company could rank for.
+However, they may not attract as many visitors as expected.
 Setting goals helps improve your chances of SEO success.
 It avoids targeting irrelevant terms or keywords that provide little to no return on investment.

 5) Assess the competitive landscape

 How to use keywords to boost your PR campaign

-Digital marketing has dramatically benefited from keyword research and PR; it has helped companies optimize their PR content through SEO.
+Digital marketing has dramatically benefited from keyword research and PR.
+In fact, it has helped companies optimize their PR content through SEO.
 Through keyword research, you can create content that is focused on high-performing keywords and drives relevant traffic.

 1) Write headlines that attract the audience

 With the researched keywords, you can create headlines that draw readers in and retain their attention.
 PR campaigns require all types of headlines.
 Nevertheless, the bottom line is that all of them need to include frequently-searched keywords.

 2) Maximize website copy and blog posts

 3) Optimize news releases

 Digital PR outweighs traditional in this sense, where it takes away the difficulty of having to persuade journalists and media outlets to create content to share with their audience.
 By optimizing your press releases, companies obtain visibility by appearing higher in search rankings.
 This tactic also provides an incentive for media outlets.
-Because they generally want to create original content to get continuous visibility.
+This is because they generally want to create original content to get continuous visibility.

 4) Regularly research new keywords

 We may sometimes overlook keywords because using them seems unnecessary.
 However, in the digital PR and marketing world, they set a company apart from others.
 Using the right keywords is what gets brands online visibility and the sales they acquire.
 Keyword research needs to be done continuously because of the ever-changing landscape of the market.
 Having reliable content is one thing, but creating it to achieve a particular goal is another.
 SEO and keywords are a bonus to any company’s business strategy.